Alexander Greenlaw Hamilton: Life

 Hamilton was born in Bailieborough, Ireland, son of Alexander Greenlaw Hamilton and his wife Joyce, née Wynne.
+He was the half brother of John Wilson (philanthropist).
 The family migrated to New South Wales in 1866, around Hamilton's 14th birthday.
 In the same year, he succeeded in passing the examination demanded by the Education Department of New South Wales to teach in the country schools.
 However, he was considered too young to be placed in full charge of a school.
 As a result, his mother was recognised as the responsible agent of the school and young Hamilton as her assistant, although he was actually responsible for the whole instruction.
 The school was in Fish River Creek and later, in mid-1869, when the family moved to Meadow Flat, Hamilton was placed officially in charge of the school.

 In February 1870, Hamilton was appointed temporary assistant at St. Mary's Church of England school, South Creek.
 In October he was sent to Guntawang Public School, near Gulgong and worked there for 17 years.
 On 14 April 1873, his 21st birthday, he married his wife Emma Thacker, who at the time was 18.
 During his time at Guntawang, he worked as a teacher and as a librarian at the local School of Arts that he helped to establish.
 He also studied the natural history of the area and raised many unusual pets, including birds, lizards, kangaroos and a platypus.
 In 1885, he joined the Linnean Society of New South Wales and published the first of many papers in the Society's Proceedings.